abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:b1895d66c3
 ## RStudio panes

 The RStudio interface consists of four main panes, or windows.
-Briefly,

 1. <strong>Bottom left</strong>: console or command window.
 Here you can type any valid R command after the ```>``` prompt followed by <strong>Enter</strong> and R will execute that command.
 2. <strong>Top left</strong>: text editor or script window.
 This is where you can save and edit collections of commands.